What is Ash in Cat Food?

 Ash in cat food is the inorganic mineral content left over when the organic portion of the food has been burned off.
 The mineral content can be any combination of calcium, magnesium, phosphorus, potassium, sodium, silicon, sulfur and other trace minerals.

 Ash is measured by heating a food to 550 to 600 degrees – the inorganic residue is the “ash content”.

 Studies have shown that supplementing the diet with magnesium chloride did not cause urinary crystals to form in the urine as long as an acidic urine was maintained.
 Further studies have shown that if the urine is at a higher pH of 7.5 or more, struvite crystals will occur even if the diet is low in magnesium.

 Rather than looking for the specific magnesium content of a food guardians would be better served by looking for the proper ratio of Calcium, Phosphorus and Magnesium in the diet which should be approximately Ca-1.3:P-1:Mg-.06.

-This practice, however, does not necessarily solve the problem since continued use of Ammonium Choloride can lead to a condition called chronic acidosis, which leads to mobilization of Calcium from the cat’s bones.
-The combination of chemically induced acidosis, calcium loss from the bones leading to increased calcium in the blood & urine, along with a reduced level of magnesium in the diet leads to the formation of oxalate stones.
-Oxalate stones have now become an increasingly common side effect of treatment for struvite crystals.
+This practice, however, does not necessarily address the matter since continued use of ammonium choloride can lead to a condition called chronic acidosis, which leads to mobilization of calcium from the cat’s bones.
+The combination of chemically induced acidosis, calcium loss from the bones leading to increased calcium in the blood & urine, along with a reduced level of magnesium in the diet can lead to the formation of oxalate stones.
+Oxalate stones have now become an increasingly common side effect of addressing struvite crystals.